 Infor offers a combined product portfolio comprising Infor Dynamic Enterprise Performance Management (d/EPM, formerly Infor BI) for CPM, and BIRST, a cloud-based BI platform acquired in 2017.
-Whereas Infor d/EPM is positioned for CPM topics such as planning and financial consolidation, BIRST provides BI and analytics functionality for formatted and ad hoc reporting, dashboarding and analysis/data discovery.
+Whereas Infor d/EPM is positioned for CPM topics such as planning and financial consolidation, BIRST provides BI and analytics functionality for pixel-perfect formatted reports, dashboards, ad hoc reporting, data mashups, analysis and data discovery.

 Longview Analytics powered by arcplan (Longview Analytics) provides functionality for building individual BI applications for dashboards, reporting and analysis.
 The product offers a comprehensive set of components for developing tailor-made BI applications with individual screen layouts.
 With the vendor’s open approach to data connectivity, direct access to all major databases, applications and systems in their native environments is available.

-Microsoft Excel is a widely used, well known product for analyzing data from a variety of sources.
-It is a Windows client (or available as part of Office 365 as a web client) offering business user oriented capabilities for data integration, modeling and analyzing data.
-The data models created with Excel can be published to SQL Server for reuse and governance purposes.
+Microsoft Excel is a well known, widely used product for analyzing data from a variety of sources.
+It provides business user oriented capabilities for data integration, modeling and analyzing data.
+Users can choose between the installed Windows client, the web client (Office 365) and mobile versions of the software.
+Data models created with Excel can be published to SQL Server or Azure for reuse and governance purposes.

 Microsoft SQL Server Reporting Services (SSRS) is the SQL Server component for the creation of different report formats as well as the publication of content such as reports, KPIs, and Excel and Power BI files using a central web-based portal.
-Besides Reporting Services, Microsoft SQL Server consists of further products including a relational database management system, data integration and data quality components, and Analysis Services (SSAS) as a multidimensional database.
+Besides Reporting Services, Microsoft SQL Server consists of further products including a relational database management system, data integration and data quality components, and the multidimensional database Analysis Services (SSAS).

 Oracle BI is a platform with modules for developing and deploying dashboards, formatted reporting, ad hoc reporting and analysis.
 The vendor continues to deliver expanded capabilities such as more advanced visualizations and self-service in its data visualization module.
 Oracle BI is provided on-premises and as Oracle Analytics Cloud (OAC) in the cloud.